-Aviatrix is our flagship software application: a full flight management system (FMS) and airborne camera control system.
-It is lightweight and simple to use, yet is has all the functionality of the most expensive systems on the market.
+Aviatrix is a full aerial photography flight management system (FMS) software and airborne camera control system.
+It is lightweight and simple to use, yet it has all the functionality of the most expensive systems on the market.
 It is suited to all levels of users, from absolute beginners to highly experienced professionals.

 The key design features of the system are:

 - It is flexible: it can interface with a range of different cameras, GPS receivers, and attitude measurement sensors (IMUs), making it useful for a wide range of different applications.

 - It is customizable: since we have developed the software ourselves, we can customize it to suit specific hardware or particular applications.